 Affordability

-Low ski rental and accommodation prices make Squaw an attractive place for those looking for an affordable ski vacation.
-Ski rentals average $45, and accommodations come in at $111 (average price/person/night).
-Add in a $159 lift ticket with access to both Squaw Valley and Alpine Meadows, and a $15 lunch and your daily total of $330 makes Squaw one of the lowest priced California ski resorts.
-Even better, save up to 50% on discounted lift tickets by buying online in advance!
+Low ski rental and accommodation prices make Palisades an attractive place for those looking for an affordable ski vacation.
+Ski rentals average $50, and accommodations come in at $118 (average price/person/night).
+Add in a $195 lift ticket with access to both Palisades Tahoe and Alpine Meadows and your daily total of $363 makes Palisades Tahoe one of the lower priced California ski resorts.

 Where to Rent Gear

-Get great value and convenience with top notch ski and snowboard rental with delivery starting from just $45 with Black Tie Ski Rental Delivery.
+Get great value and convenience with top notch ski and snowboard rental with delivery with Black Tie Ski Rental Delivery, and save 10% by booking on TripOutside.
 Black Tie offers stellar service in addition to delivery and slopeside assistance!
 If you’re looking for great after-sales service, you can trust this shop – they deliver your gear straight to your door for free!

 One of Alberta’s top ski destinations, Lake Louise Ski Resort is Canada’s largest ski area with 4200 acres of skiable terrain.
 Among its 145 runs, 25% are ideal for beginners.
 The resort is located inside the majestic Banff National Park, with winter offering up the same spectacular scenery without the crowds.